 Skip to Main Content

-2. Application Submission: Candidates complete the Candidate Information Form through the online portal
+• Application Submission: Members complete a Candidate Information Form through an online portal

-3. Review and Evaluation: Applications are evaluated based on qualifications, experience, and commitment to AHLA
+• Review and Evaluation: All submissions are evaluated based on qualifications, experience, and commitment to AHLA

-4. Selection: Appointments are made by the appropriate authority (Board of Directors or President-Elect)
+• Selection: Appointments are made by the Board of Directors or President-Elect

-6. Orientation: New leaders participate in leadership orientation and training
+• Orientation: New leaders participate in orientation and training sessions throughout the year

-Members wanting to be considered for appointment must complete and submit a Candidate Information Form.
-The Nominating Committee recommends nominees for the Board of Directors, Nominating Committee, and Fellows, and the Board of Directors vote on these appointments.
-For all other leadership positions, the President-Elect (in consultation with the President Elect-Designate, Chief Executive Officer, and staff liaisons) makes the final decision on all appointments.
+The Nominating Committee recommends nominees to AHLA’s Board for service on both the Board of Directors and the Nominating Committee, and for Fellows recognition.
+For all other leadership positions, the President-Elect (in consultation with the President Elect-Designate, Chief Executive Officer, and staff liaisons) makes the final appointments.

 General Leadership Qualifications

-• A minimum of two years working in the health law industry (five years for Board positions)
+• A minimum of two years working in the health law industry (five years for the Board of Directors)

 • Demonstrated volunteer service to AHLA or other professional organizations